-A full intramural sports program is offered to college personnel.
-The program of activities includes individual, dual, and team sports for men and women.
+A full intramural sports recreation program is offered to college personnel.
+The program of activities includes individual, dual, team sports and special events for men, women and coed.
 The intramural program encourages the development of mental, physical, emotional, and social health.
-In general, Missouri Western State provides the opportunity for every individual, regardless of ability, to realize the fun of participation in a favorite sport against good competition.
+In general, Missouri Western State provides the opportunity for every individual, regardless of ability, to realize the fun of participation in a favorite sport or activity at various levels of competition.